Board of Directors

 As an avid bowhunter since the age of 15, Mark has a passion for archery.
 He began shooting 3D and Target archery in 1975, and has been an avid competitive archer ever since, having won many state and national titles.
 His love for competitive archery led him to become active in teaching youth archery.
 In 2012, Mark was a coach and mentor for Boyd County’s initial 3D archery team, and since that time he has been coaching Boyd County’s S3DA program, leading them to be four-time defending Kentucky State Champions and three-time defending National Champions.

-Bob DeLaney is an avid bowhunter, USAA Archery Level II Instructor, Treasurer of Cos Cob Archers, Inc. and the Trust Officer for the P0pe & Young Club.
+Bob DeLaney is an avid bowhunter, USAA Archery Level II Instructor, Treasurer of Cos Cob Archers, Inc. and the Trust Officer for the Pope & Young Club.
 Bob resides in Greenwich, Connecticut.
+He retired as the CFO for the Chicago Tribune.
+In addition, he sits on the Board of Directors for the Boy Scouts and works for several more non-profit organizations.